nathancarter/weblurch/doc/plan.md

 also (of course) create unit tests verifying that it was completed correctly.

- * Design and build the `LurchEditor` API for placing a cursor in the document, or nowhere, depending on whether the document has focus.
+ * Implement the following cursor features in `LurchEditor`.
+    * Create member variables in the `LurchEditor` class for storing the cursor position and anchor elements.
-    * Create LurchEditor method for finding the one span in the document with the LECursor class.
+    * Create `LurchEditor` method for refreshing those member variables by seeking out the relevant elements.
     * Create method in Node prototype for computing the number of text characters in the node.
 (For elements with no children, this is 1.
 For elements with children, it is the sum of the